MrR0807/Notes/understanding-parquet-file.md

 }
 ```

 Because it is repeated, there are two things to remember. `a` can have an array of values or be set to null.
-Here is possible variants:
+Here are possible variants:
 * `a:null` - in this particular case, `a` D:0 R:0
-* `a:[1,2,3,4,5] - D:1 R:1
+* `a:[1,2,3,4,5]` - D:1 R:1

-`a` in this case is very similar to "Example One" `optional b`.
-It is either a null or not, hence D is either 0 or 1.
+`a` in this case it is very similar to "Example One" `optional b`.
+It is either a `null` or not, hence D is either 0 or 1.
 While R is 1, which indicates at what level array is.

 ##### Example three